benrugg/Boxcars/README.md

 Hard-12
 =======

-A quick project to satisfy my gambling curiosity while learning CoffeeScript and web workers
+A quick project to satisfy my gambling curiosity while learning CoffeeScript and web workers.

+And trying GitHub Pages for the first time, too :-)